SUMMER AT HOPE HAVEN

-Painting the gloomy cottage walls the colour of seashells, and revamping her grandmother’s flea-market furniture, Emily starts to feel she might call Dune Island home for good—and that she could build that home right here with Luke.
+Painting the gloomy cottage walls the colour of seashells, and revamping her grandmother’s flea-market furniture, Emily starts to feel she might call Dune Island home for good.
 But when Emily’s family secret spreads through a network of local gossips, her fragile heart breaks all over again.
-Luke is the only one who could have started the rumours.
-Was she wrong to trust him so easily?

 When I read A Letter from Nana Rose last year I wasn’t aware it was part of a series so I decided to check out the other books.
 While the books are connected by their island setting, they don’t have to be read in orders as the characters change in each book.